 A civil wedding in the UK is normally taken by a registrar and there are certain legal declarations that you’ll need to agree to.
 These days, most registrars will allow you to make alterations making it more personal for you both.
 You can include your own readings, music to be played and make the service non-religious.

 A Religious Wedding

 Whether you choose to marry in a Roman Catholic church or a Church of England church, vicars and priests are legally licensed to take the service as well as perform the legal register of marriage.
 Certain faiths like Hindu, Muslim, Baptist, Jewish, Sikh etc require that you register your intention to get married with the local registry office to your home address.

 Depending on the weather (always a bit of an unknown in the UK!) humanist marriages tend to take place outdoors.
 Humanist weddings are non religious ceremonies.
-In order to make your wedding legally binding, in England and Wales you will need to organise a civil wedding first.
+In England and Wales, to make your wedding legally binding, you will need to organise a civil wedding first.
 Though to get married in Scotland, a humanist wedding is legally recognised.

 Time to get yourselves registered